 - Christian Cherek, Simon Voelker, Jan Thar, Rene Linden, Florian Busch and Jan Borchers.
 PERCs Demo: Persistently Trackable Tangibles on Capacitive Multi-Touch Displays.
 In Proceedings of the 2015 International Conference on Interactive Tabletops and Surfaces, pages 389–392, ACM, New York, NY, USA, November 2015.

 - Rene Linden.
-Multitouchkit: A Software Framework for Touch Input and Tangibles on Tabletops and.
+Multitouchkit: A Software Framework for Touch Input and Tangibles on Tabletops and Mobile Devices.
 Master's Thesis, RWTH Aachen University, Aachen, September 2015.

 PERCs are an extension and continuation of our PUCs, which were the first tangibles to be detectable on unmodified capacitive multi-touch displays without the user touching them.